-In the central gallery, three new photographs serve as a connective thread, drawing together the adjacent rooms and unifying the works across the exhibition.
-These works document stage environments that Goudal has created, simulating an opaque window onto a historic vegetal ecosystem that will never be fully visualisable.
+Using Goudal's documentation of specially staged environments, the works simulate an opaque window onto a historic vegetal ecosystem that will never be fully visualisable, opening an incision into the fabric of the Earth.
 This arrangement invites viewers to navigate the shifting temporal and spatial dimensions of the landscape, suggesting a continuum rather than a fixed perspective.